-For one to master the art of Reiki, they ought to live in ways that promote harmonious co-existence.
+For one to master the art of Reiki, one ought to live in ways that promote harmonious co-existence.
 A common misconception among many is that Reiki is highly dependent on one’s spiritual development.
-On the contrary, its neither dependent on an individual’s religious or educational intellect.
+On the contrary, it’s neither dependent on an individual’s religious or educational intellect.

 The Power Symbol

-If you’re out to boost your abilities such as focus or concentration, the power symbol comes as highly recommended.
+If you are out to boost your abilities such as focus or concentration, the power symbol comes as highly recommended.

 For some, the spiral energy represents a labyrinth of protective energy.
-For those who feel threatened or bombarded with negative energy, they can mentally place themselves inside this protective spiral of energy.
+Those who feel threatened or bombarded with negative energy can mentally place themselves inside this protective spiral of energy.
 The negative energies vibrate and bounce off, protecting them from such.